bucatini-coder/HA-config-public/README.md

 ## scripts.yaml

 This file contains two scripts to control my car.
-This is specific to the Audi integration and may work differenly for your EV.
+This is specific to the Audi integration and may work differenly for your EV if it's a different brand.
 I have made these car commands into scripts to allow me to keep my car's VIN private rather than posting it into Github.
 You could choose to just put the commands directly into the automation that needs them rather than keeping them as scripts.
 If you keep the scripts, you will need to either:

-a) change '!secret audi_vin' to just be your car's VIN (which you can find in your MyAudi app, or by logging into myaudiconnect.com), or
+1. change '!secret audi_vin' to just be your car's VIN, or
-b) add a secrets.yaml file and include the line
+2. add a secrets.yaml file and include the line `audi_vin: WAUxxxxxxxxxxxxxx` where WAUxxxxxxxxxxxxxx is your car's actual VIN number

-    `audi_vin: WAUxxxxxxxxxxxxxx` where WAUxxxxxxxxxxxxxx is your car's actual VIN number, which is a 17-digit code starting with WAU
+VINs are 17-character codes that uniquely identify your car.
+For Audis, you can find it in your MyAudi app, or by logging into myaudiconnect.com.
+For Audis, VINs start with WAU.
+Other manufacturers will have a different prefix.

 ---